rancher-sandbox/docs.rancherdesktop.io/docs/faq.md

 ```
 Visit [http://127.0.0.1:9000/dashboard/](http://127.0.0.1:9000/dashboard/) in your browser to view the Traefik dashboard.

+**Q: Does file sharing work similarly to Docker Desktop?
+Do I have to do any additional configuration to mount volumes to VMs?**

+**A:** No additional configuration is necessary to mount volumes to VMs.
+Per the [Docker Desktop for Mac user manual](https://docs.docker.com/desktop/mac/#resources), the `/Users`, `/Volume`, `/private`, `/tmp`, and `/var/folders` directories are shared by default.
+For Windows, all files are automatically shared via WSL2.

 **Q: I do not see an entry for Rancher Desktop when running `kubectl config get-contexts`, where is it?**

 **A:** Rancher Desktop places its configuration in the default location, `~/.kube/config,` and uses that.
 Your `KUBECONFIG` environment variable may be set to look elsewhere for configuration files.